1924 Auckland Rugby League season: Round 4

 Two matches were postponed in Round 4 as the league decided that they wanted the #1 field in the best possible condition for the exhibition match between City Rovers and Marist Old Boys of Christchurch.
 The weather had been particularly poor in the lead up with the previous weekend seeing all football in Auckland cancelled.
 These postponed matches were unique in that they were eventually played 10 days later on a Tuesday morning at 9.30am.
 This would surely be one of the only times a senior match had been played on a working weekday morning in the competitions history.
+In Richmond's game at Devonport Domain, their centre Jack Campney broke his rib in the first half and a local doctor sent him to hospital for treatment.